Blüse Neuwerk: Operations

 In the beginning the coal fire was only operated between September 29 and March 31, from the beginning of the 18th century the season went from September 14 to April 30, and starting 1735 from September 1 onwards.

 For the year-round operation from 1761 onwards, 1000 tons of hard coal were needed.
 Hamburg imported the coal directly from Scotland until 1771, which produced a brighter fire than hard coal from Germany.
 The coal was then sourced from Hamburg.
 Hamburg built its own coal galiote and maintained a coal port near the beacon.
 From 1673, the ship also supplied hard coal to the Hamburg-operated Blüse on Helgoland.

 The warden ran the Blüse together with two servants and initially earned only 30 talers a year, from 1656 50 talers, from 1692 530 Lübische Mark and from 1695 650 Lübische Mark.

-The operation was suspended from 1807 to 1813, but there were further interruptions due ice drift and when the wooden structure caught fire in 1724 and 1794, despite having extinguishing water on the platform all the time.
+The operation was suspended from 1807 to 1813, but there were further interruptions due to ice drift and when the wooden structure caught fire in 1724 and 1794, despite having extinguishing water on the platform at all times.